MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-login-cli.md

 You can set up a GitHub Action to sign in to your Azure Stack Hub instance, run PowerShell, and then run a CLI script.
 This can enable you to create a continuous integration, continuous deployment (CI/CD) workflow for your solution with Azure Stack Hub

 GitHub Actions are workflows composed of actions that enable automation right inside of your code repository.
-The workflows are triggered in your repository.
+You can trigger the workflows in your repository.
 You can perform common DevOps automation tasks such as testing, deployment, and continuous integration.
 To use GitHub Actions with Azure Stack Hub, you must use a service principle with specific requirements.

 This example workflow includes:
 - Instructions on creating and validating your service principle.